operator-playground-io/elastic-cloud-operator/tutorials/deploy_kibana_instance.md

 ![](_images/kibana_localhost.png)

-Once you logged in , you will see the dashboard like below:
+Once you logged in , you will see the below page:

 ![](_images/kibana_get_started.png)